coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

     Enhanced magic.
 Spells with the shadow descriptor are enhanced on the Plane of Shadow.
-Such spells are cast as though they were prepared with the Maximize Spell feat, though they don't require the higher spell slots.
+Such spells are cast as though they were prepared with the Maximize Spell feat, though they don’t require the higher spell slots.

     </div>